Insha-Siddiquii/Insha-Siddiquii/README.md

 <h1 align="center">Hi 👋, I'm Insha Siddiqui</h1>
 <h3 align="center">I’m a tech-ethusiast & multipotentialite</h3>

-- 👩‍💻 Working as Senior Software Engineer
+- 👩‍💻 Working as Software Engineer

 - 🔭 Massively inspired from Flutter and has been working on it since 2019